AkhilHaroldPeter/Python/Python-Projects/Project2-RockPaper&Scissors/Readme.md

 ## After you have installed python you can run the code by following the below steps:
-- Clone the repository to your local machine: https://github.com/AkhilHaroldPeter/Python.git (If this is its first time doing this, please follow through the following documentation: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
+- Clone the repository to your local machine: https://github.com/AkhilHaroldPeter/Python.git (If this is your first time doing this, please follow through the following documentation: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 - Navigate to the directory containing the RockPapaer&Scissors game files.
 - Install the required packages using pip.
 - Run the RockPapaer&Scissors script.